-For working moms, this reality can cause stress that begins with seeing that first Christmas decoration in stores.
+For working moms, this reality can cause stress that begins with seeing those first Christmas decorations in stores.

 The truth is that for most working moms, unless their own mothers worked, their mothers and mothers-in-law have no clue how hectic their lives are.
 And when someone else has no clue about your daily life, it’s too easy for that person to put demands on you.

 A lot of the older female relatives in our lives didn’t hold down jobs outside the home.
 They didn’t have to hoard sick days.
 They didn’t start in at night doing the chores that their stay-at-home counterparts had all day to work on (and they’re busy too, I know), and they simply can’t comprehend how little fuel many of their daughters and in-laws are running on.

 So when the holidays roll around with one more family demand, it often feels like the last straw.
 At least it often was for me.

 Now I admit right up front that I was luckier than most.
 My job as a teacher, and then administrator, meant I had more time off than most working moms.
 The downside was that since I had “all that time off”, people felt very free to tell me how I should be spending all that free time.
 It just made me want to pull my hair out and if definitely made me hate Christmas and long for it to be over!

 I found this excerpt from a diary I’d kept back when my kids were younger.
 It sums the situation up.